asiyaahmed402/DeliveryProject/README.md

 # Delivery Project
-This program represent a consortium of shops in a large city that established an agreement with local independent van and taxi drivers to deliver products from the stores to the customer destinations.
-When a store gets a product delivery order, it creates a request which is broadcast to relevant drivers within a certain distance from the store.
-A driver is then assigned based on the closest driver distance to the shop.
+This program represent a consortium of shops that have established an agreement with local independent drivers (sedan and sprinter vans) to deliver products from various local businesses to their customers

 ## Features
 -This project was built using Observer Design Pattern.

--using this pattern help to solve tightly coupled between objects.

--when we have one-to-many dependency.

--This can ensure that when one object changes state an open-ended number

--of dependent objects are updated automatically.

--This makes subject and observers loosely coupled.
+Observer pattern helps resolve tightly coupling between objects.
+Here we have a one-to-many dependency -This pattern adds flexibility to the program -Observers can be added and removed at run-time

--Subject and observers have no explicit knowledge of each other.
+-When one object changes its state, dependent objects will be updated automatically -Subject and observers don't have explicit knowledge of each other

--Observers can be added and removed independently at run-time.

--This add flexibility to the program

 ##Details

-1-At the binging orders data is registered in the shop system.

-2- the order products were not implemented it just passed as null for now.
+1-Orders data is registered in the shop system while the order products were not implemented it just passed as null for now.

-3- Every new driver is added to the shop system so he will be notified for the new order.
+3- Every new driver that is  added to the shop system will be notified of the new order.

-4-The diver will accept all order assign to him just if he is not busy.

-5- The shop system choose the driver with the less distance to travel.
+4-Drivers will accept all order assign to them if they are not busy and the shop system choose the driver with the less distance to travel

-6- The less distance is equal to driver distance from store with the customer distance.

-7- The driver will be updated with all the order data the he will carry.
+5- The driver will be updated with all the order data the he will carry.

-8- Driver status is "available" if he can accept order and "in transit" . if he is in his way to deliver an order.
+8- Available status: if driver accepts order
+9- In-transit status: If the driver is on their way to deliver the order

-9- If all drivers are busy the order will wait until a one driver is available.
+10- If all drivers are busy the order will wait until a one driver is available.

-10- the shop system track all driver’s status in each time tick.

 ##Future